 When I opened Threema for the first time, it gave me 8-digit random ID instead of asking for my phone number or email.
 That ID becomes your unique address on Threema.

 Group memberships and contact lists are managed on your phone, not stored on servers.
-There are no ads or trackers in the app—after running several test calls, no metadata was collected.
+There are no ads or trackers in the app, based on my testing and Threema’s documentation.

 It uses the open-source NaCl cryptographic library and publishes independent third-party audits, including a 2024 Cure53 audit of its desktop app (audit report PDF).
 The developer, Threema GmbH, has a clear security page and doesn’t rely on ads or trackers.